-Entering a quantity is not required, but is recommended.
+Entering a quantity is not required, but is recommended for most items.
 Learn more about inventory tracking from our Inventory Tracking & Reorder Report article.

 Can I receive an alert when my inventory is low?

-The robust reporting options in BackOffice can sometimes raise questions.
+The robust reports available in BackOffice can sometimes raise questions.
 This section addresses common inventory reporting questions.

 Do deleted items appear on reports?

-The Sales by Item Report displays your top selling items by quantity and by amount sold.
+The Sales by Item Report displays top-selling items by quantity and by amount sold.

-Easy, just use the Modifiers and Variants report to find this information.
+Use the Modifiers and Variants report to find information on modifiers and variants sold.
 Visit the Modifiers and Variants Report article to learn how to run this report.

 Can I run a sales report for a single item?